 At this point, you’re probably thinking either:

 “Yes.
-Yes, I need to do this, otherwise, nothing will ever change around here.”
+Yes, I need to do this or nothing will ever change around here.”

 The fastest route to getting help with changing to a products based business

 Join the next group of people on the Productise Your Expertise course.
 This six-month programme takes you all the way through the journey of building (and selling) your product ecosystem.
-Full details of Productise Your Expertise, including the next dates.
+Here are full details of Productise Your Expertise, including the next dates.